Thermal Camera SDK 11.3.0

 1. Norm\ subfolder in the working directory of the application.

-2. User settings directory
+2. User data directory

-• <User AppData>\Roaming\Imager\Cali\Norm on Windows
+• <User AppData>\Roaming\Imager\Cali\Norm\ on Windows

-• ~/.config/optris/Cali/Norm on Linux
+• ~/.config/optris/Cali/Norm/ on Linux

-3. SDK install directory
+3. SDK data directory

-• <SDK Install Directory>\norm on Windows
+• <SDK Install Directory>\norm\ on Windows

-• /usr/share/otcsdk/norm on Linux
+• /usr/share/otcsdk/norm/ on Linux

 Formats Definitions